 Do exercises on 1 leg.
 We can only walk and run with 1 leg at a time.
 Try doing something on one leg.
 How easy is it?
-This is where most people slip and fall (enter injured or broken hip)
+This is where most people slip and fall (enter injured or broken hip).

 Don’t run long distance, period.
-Running is exercise moving forward only.
+Running is an exercise moving forward only.
 Besides that, 60% of all people who run get hurt.
-In the 70’s when the running craze started, so did physical therapy.
+In the 70’s when the running craze started so did physical therapy.
 Think about it, if you’re 50 or over, how many physical therapists did you know growing up??

 So there’s some advice on looking and feeling better.
 Hopefully you’ll give it some thought and begin the process of taking control of the rest of your life.